Stratio/sparta/doc/src/site/sphinx/policy.rst

 Outputs
 *******

 Here is where you decide where to persist your aggregated data.
-One output is equivalent to one datastore.
+An output is equivalent to a datastore.
 You can have one or more outputs in your policy.

-Learn `here <outputs.html>`__ more about cubes.
+Learn more about outputs `here <outputs.html>`__ .

 Example::